DiggDiggs/WinterWonderMuseum/README.md

 # Winter Wonder Museum

-![Winter Wonder Museum Screenshot]

 ## About the Developer
 Hello there!
 I'm Christopher Diggs, an enthusiastic developer with a passion for creating immersive experiences that captivate audiences of all ages.
 With a background in [relevant field], I combine my technical expertise with a creative flair to bring unique ideas to life.
-Let's connect on [LinkedIn]www.linkedin.com/in/christopher-a-diggs-
+Let's connect on [LinkedIn](www.linkedin.com/in/christopher-a-diggs-)

  and explore more of my projects on [GitHub](https://github.com/DiggDiggs).